 I'm intrigued by what it means to be fully well, and committed to being part of a movement to support this in everyone.
-I am often impressed by the power of the techniques which I have been exploring - Shiatsu Treatment, Do-in and Chi Kung Exercises, and Reflective Techniques such as supported using cards from Intuitive Solutions and the Transformation Game.
+I am often impressed by the power of the techniques which I have been exploring - Shiatsu Massage, Japanese Yoga and Tai Chi Exercises, and Reflective Techniques such as supported using cards from Intuitive Solutions and the Transformation Game.
 Simple exercises can help the body rebalance and reconnect.
-Regular Shiatsu can help the body relax and integrate physical, emotional and spiritual life experiences.
-Regular meditation or reflection can provide a power base for daily life.
+Regular Shiatsu massage can help the body relax and integrate physical, emotional and spiritual life experiences.
+Regular mindfulness in the form of meditation or reflection can provide a power base for daily life.
 Use of Intuitive Solutions and the Transformation Game can provide a space to consider development and options, allowing for understanding of patterns good and bad, and ideas of next steps towards particular goals.

 Workshop and Reflection Leader - I have trained in transcendental meditation, and use Angel cards and Intuitive Solutions to help focus meditation.

-Shiatsu and Do-in Japanese Bodywork Practitioner - my early training was in Brazil, and then many years exploring these techniques before qualifying from the British School of Shiatsu-Do in London in 1995, and registering with the professional register of the Shiatsu Society (UK) in 1996 (-2015).
+Shiatsu massage and Do-in Japanese Bodywork Practitioner - my early training was in Brazil, and then many years exploring these techniques before qualifying from the British School of Shiatsu-Do in London in 1995, and registering with the professional register of the Shiatsu Society (UK) in 1996.

 Transformation Game Facilitator - a magical game which can be played Solo or in a group up to 6 people - to explore current issues in a holistic and creative way.
 I first played in 1994, and trained and registered as a facilitator in 2014.